thomaskgb/tdlx-homepage/content/experience/index.md

 description: 'TDLX is a consulting company founded in 2019 which helps companies with their complex IT projects'
 date: '2023-04-19'
 author: Thomas Delvaulx
+layout: experience
 ---

 tech enthousiast | optimiser | engineer

-\>_whoami: A motivated engineer, interested in the latest technologies and how software can help businesses grow.
+> \>_whoami: A motivated engineer, interested in the latest technologies and how software can help businesses grow.
 Other passions of mine are solar cars, drones and renewable energy.